Skip to main content

 A woman and child exploring the interior of Norwich Cathedral

 Spend the morning at Norwich Cathedral, a magnificent Romanesque cathedral with the largest monastic cloisters in the country and secret medieval graffiti.
-Once you’ve admired its incredible interiors, which featured in several Harry Potter films, walk over to Norwich’s most complete medieval street – Elm Hill.
+Once you’ve admired its incredible interiors, which could have featured in the Harry Potter films, walk over to Norwich’s most complete medieval street – Elm Hill.
 You might recognise it from Netflix’s hit Christmas flick Jingle Jangle.
 Its cobbled road is lined with old merchants’ houses, which now contain independent shops and cute cafés – one of the top places to visit in Norwich.

 3 Trip item 3 of 5 for day 2